William Carey University: WCU College of Osteopathic Medicine

 On October 23, 2007, the board of trustees at William Carey University (WCU) unanimously voted to authorize Tommy King, president, to employ a dean for the College of Osteopathic Medicine (COM).
 The rationale was to open the COM to address the severe shortage of physicians in Mississippi and surrounding states and to impact the healthcare of rural Mississippians.

-In January 2008, Michael K. Murphy, D.O., was employed to aid in accomplishing this goal.
-On March 3, 2008, the college was officially established.
-Press conferences were held in Jackson at the Mississippi Baptist Convention Building and on the Hattiesburg campus of WCU on March 7, 2008.
-The President announced the establishment of the college and introduced Murphy, the founding dean.
-William Carey University College of Osteopathic Medicine was awarded provisional accreditation by the American Osteopathic Association's Commission on Osteopathic College Accreditation at its meeting September 12–13, 2009.
-On September 13, 2009, William Carey University College of Osteopathic Medicine was awarded provisional accreditation status by the Council on Osteopathic College Accreditation (COCA).
+The college was officially established on March 3, 2008.
+It was awarded provisional accreditation by the American Osteopathic Association's Commission on Osteopathic College Accreditation at its meeting September 12–13, 2009.
 In August 2010, the university welcomed its inaugural class of 110 medical students.
 The World Directory of Medical Schools lists the school as a US medical school along with other accredited US MD and DO programs.

 The William Carey University College of Osteopathic Medicine is the state's second medical school and the first in the region to focus on osteopathic medicine and grant the Doctor of Osteopathic Medicine degree.
 The medical college graduated its first class in 2014.